adhillon2006/Python-Company-Cleaning/README.md

 Use FuzzyWuzzy and utilize the fuzz.token_set_ration() function in the library that is not case sensitive.
 Also I would suggest using company names without any Inc or Corp at the end to help improve accuracy of the library.
 In addition, companies with short names could have false positives.

+# Future Project
+Looking to webscrape all the subsidaries using Google